A cookie scoop is your not so secret weapon to an easier, quicker batch of perfectly shaped, evenly baked homemade cookies.

 Did you know scoops were once called cookie droppers?

-The best all-purpose scoop for you will be a #30 or a #40, which is my preference.
+The best all-purpose size for you will be a #30 or a #40, which is my preference.

 A #40 will hold 1.6 tablespoons of dough and a #30 will hold two tablespoons of dough.